amitp-ai/Self_Driving_Car_Engineer/Term2/Project5_MPC/README.md

 ## 5. Compared to PID Control

+MPC is a much better controller than the PID Controller in this application because it optimizes the car’s controls based on its current state and the planned path.
+As a result, the maximum attainable speed is almost doubled when compared to the results of my PID Controller project.
 The vehcle never leaves the drivable portion of the track while moving at a maximum speed of almost 80mph.
 Which is much better than was able to achieve using the PID controller or even using behavioural cloning using CNNs.

 For more details, please refer to my github: https://github.com/gtg162y/Self_Driving_Car_Engineer